greensoftwarelab/Energy-Languages/README.md

 ### Further Reading
 Wanna know more?
 Check [this website](https://sites.google.com/view/energy-efficiency-languages)!

 There you can find the results of a successful experimental setup using the contents of this repo, and the used machine and compilers specifications.

 You can also find there the paper which include such results and our discussion on them:

-***"Energy Efficiency across Programming Languages: How does Energy, Time and Memory Relate?"***, Rui Pereira, Marco Couto, Francisco Ribeiro, Rui Rua, Jácome Cunha, João Paulo Fernandes, and João Saraiva.
-In *Proceedings of the 10th International Conference on Software Language Engineering (SLE '17)*
+>**"_Energy Efficiency across Programming Languages: How does Energy, Time and Memory Relate?_"**,
+>Rui Pereira, Marco Couto, Francisco Ribeiro, Rui Rua, Jácome Cunha, João Paulo Fernandes, and João Saraiva.
+>In *Proceedings of the 10th International Conference on Software Language Engineering (SLE '17)*

 ### Contacts